hostuser/freckles.old/README.rst

  - creates a folder ``$HOME/.backups/zile`` if it doesn't exist already (needed because it is configured in the .zile file in the repo we checked out)

 To read how all that works in more detail, please read the full documentation at XXX

+You don't like executing random scripts on the internet?
+Yeah, me neither.
+Read here: XXX.

 License